jjazli/jjazli/README.md

 - **Role**: Group Leader in a group of four
 - **Description**: Designed and built data-driven dashboards with Power BI based on client requirements after performing data extraction, transformation, and publication.
 - **Outcome**: Produced actionable insights and recommendations, receiving positive feedback from teachers.
-The project achieved an **A grade**.

 ### 3. Web Application Development, 2022

 - **Role**: Member in a group of four
 - **Description**: Designed and developed a hotel booking website.
 Utilized Jinja, HTML5, Flask, Shelve, and Python to manage accounts and account navigation permissions.
 - **Outcome**: Presented the website to teachers and received positive feedback.
-The project achieved a **Distinction grade**.

 ## **Work Experience**

-### 1. Data Logistics/Supply Intern, Sabena Technics, Sep 2023 to Nov 2023

-- **Description**: Worked on a Natural Language Processing Project involving Chinese documents.
-- **Responsibilities**:
-  - Conducted in-depth data exploration and cleaning
-  - Performed keyword extraction and association rule mining on the given dataset
-  - Collaborated closely with data science mentors to enhance model results
-  - Implemented improvements based on mentor feedback to meet end-user needs

-### 2. Part-time Logistic/Customer Support, KSFBeauty, Jan 2022 - Now
+### 1. Part-time Logistic/Customer Support, KSFBeauty, Jan 2022 - Now
 Logistics:
 -Manage inventory, track shipments, and coordinate order fulfillment.
 -Prepare shipping documents and maintain accurate stock records.